 Lewiston-Porter offers courses for college credit within the regular high school curriculum.
-Currently College Spanish and French 203 and 204, as well as Music Theory are offered through Niagara County Community College.
-American Government, Politics, and Economics is offered through Niagara University.
+Currently College Spanish and French 203 and 204, as well as Music Theory and Music History, are offered through Niagara County Community College.
+American Government, Politics, and Economics, Psychology, Public Speaking and Digital Media are offered through Niagara University.
 Students will take the class at Lewiston-Porter High School and pay a fraction of the college's regular tuition.
 This will enable students to earn Lewiston-Porter credit as well as 3 credit hours at the respective college for satisfactory completion of the course.